CSLab-GNU/config_Jetson_NX/README.md

 <img src = "https://user-images.githubusercontent.com/17681187/220866315-a94579b2-aea8-42db-ba5e-2c91e3b20c80.png" width = "300" height = "400">

+This is the step only for flashing Xavier.
+Even if you did flash your Xavier, JetPack is not installed at Xavier.
+Because EMMC inside Jetson Xavier NX has only 16GB of storage space that can installed ubuntu, you should configure root disk

 ## Install JetPack on Xavier
 <img src = "https://user-images.githubusercontent.com/17681187/220870706-96d9f9cb-3b0a-4c6a-af20-284503053f21.png" width = "700" height = "400">